What are Chair Cane and Rattan Reed?

 chair caning strand cane coils

-RELATED: Check out this how-to page to learn about Cane Furniture Care and Cleaning
+RELATED: Cane Furniture Care and Cleaning

 Since cane has a natural glossy finish, it does not accept a stain or paint well and can be difficult to match to an existing set or to “age” its appearance, because of this finish.